-So get ready to take down that “Vacancy” sign and let all those raccoons, groundhogs, mice, skunks, snakes and other pests know that your home is NOT available!
-Here are 5 things you can do to get your home ready for winter and send all that wildlife on their way to search for a better home.
+Raccoons, rodents, skunks, and opossums are just a few of the common winter pest problems.
+Here are five things you can do to get your home ready for winter and send all that wildlife on their way to search for a better home.

-Sure it’s kind of fun throwing scraps and leftovers to a raccoon or some other wildlife, but come winter that bit of fun is like a personalized invitation to make your home their home.
-Wild animals will look for the best place to bed down AND get fed.
+Sure it’s kind of fun throwing scraps and leftovers to a raccoon or some other wildlife, but come winter, that bit of fun is like a personalized invitation to make your home their home.
+Wild animals will look for the best place to rest and get fed.
 Don’t make your home an option for them.

 - Clean up your yard.